Job market status

 Seemingly Unrelated Work History

 Before returning to academia for my masters, I lived and worked on four continents.
 Jobs included tourism, English teaching, managing a hostel, and nonprofit fundraising.
 While these were chosen more as a way to fuel my desire for international experience, I took each position seriously, delving deep into the topics offered.
+The entire process has also endowed me with a library of general knowledge, helping me to create cognitive connections and arrange new data into a broader context.

 Other interests